voxel51/api-js/README.md

 ### Data

-Upload data to the cloud. pass path to the file along with file name as an argument:
+Upload data to the cloud storage, where `uploadDataPath` is the absolute or relative path to the local file:

 ```js
 let uploadDataPath = '/path/to/video.mp4';